 We had cash and cash equivalents of \$78.7 million as of September 30, 2019.
-We estimate that our net proceeds from this offering will be \$184.4 million, based on the initial public offering price of \$19.00 per share, after deducting underwriting discounts and commissions and offering expenses payable by us.
+We estimate that our net proceeds from this offering will be \$138.0 million, based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We believe that, based upon our current operating plan, our existing capital resources, including proceeds from issuance of Series C preferred stock in November 2019, together with the net proceeds from this offering will be sufficient to fund our anticipated operations into 2023, including the Phase 1/2 development of BDTX-189, the identification of a lead product candidate and IND-enabling studies in our glioblastoma program, with additional resources for continued development of our MAP platform.
 Our future capital requirements will depend on many factors, including: